hellofromtonya/udacity-dsand-project2/explanation_3.md

 ### Priority Queue

 My initial implementation was with a list.
-However, that required a separate sorting task after building the frequencies map and then each time a parent node was appended during the tree build.
-Array sort is a O(n) time complexity.
+However, that required a separate sorting task after building the frequencies map O(n log n) and then each time a parent node was appended during the tree build O(n x (n log n)).
+Ouch.

 I switched to the typical implementation with a heap.
 What was the result?